2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Learnings.md

 			type(12)
 			print("Hello world")
 		```
-* 	These three above are functions - notice they use parentheses, and accept one or more arguments.
+* 	**These three above are functions - notice they use parentheses, and accept one or more arguments**

 * 	A method in Python behaves similarly to a function.
 Methods actually are functions that are called using dot notation.
 For example, lower() is a string method that can be used like this, on a string called "sample string": sample_string.lower()